johann8/bacularis-alpine/docs/add_new_storage_and_scheduler.md

 <h2 align="center">Bacula - Add new Storage for Archive and new Scheduler</h2>

-## Add new Storage for Archive and new Scheduler

 - After you have created the autochanger, you must also create a storage unit.
 A template has also been created for this.
 You have to adjust some variables in it.
 Two new schedulers will be created at the same time `MonthlyCycle-Archive-Win` and `MonthlyCycle-Archive-Lin`.
 If you do not need them, please delete them from the template.Then execute the following commands: